 - Los Angeles Film Studies Center

-- Katie Kregel ('10) is the director of media at a large church in Lansing, MI.
+- Katie Kregel ('10)—Director of Media at a large church in Lansing, Mich.